Cynthia Bearer, MD, PhD

 Mary Elaine Patrinos, MD

-Dr. Patrinos completed fellowship at Loyola University Medical Center near Chicago.
-She has practiced in both academic and private practice settings throughout the country, including Illinois, Hawaii, New Mexico, and her home state of Ohio.
-Her interests include apnea/respiratory control and medical follow-up of high-risk infants.
-She joined the Rainbow faculty in 2011 and coordinates the resident education in neonatology.
-She is the co-director of the transitional nursery (Rainbow 4).
+Dr. Patrinos completed her fellowship at Loyola University Medical Center, Chicago.
+She has practiced in both academic and private practice settings in Illinois, Hawaii, New Mexico, and her home state of Ohio.
+Her interests include apnea/respiratory control, postgraduate medical education, and medical follow-up of high-risk infants.
+She joined the Rainbow faculty in 2011 where she serves as the NICU rotation director, Co-director of the transitional nursery (Rainbow 4), and director of the infant apnea program.

 Allison Payne, MD, MS

-Dr. Payne completed fellowship at Rainbow in 2012 and earned a Master's Degree in Clinical Research during her fellowship.
-Her research interests involve the long-term neurodevelopmental outcomes of prematurity and neonatal morbidities and is site co-PI for the Neonatal Research Network follow-up.
-Dr. Payne is the Program Director of the Neonatal-Perinatal Fellowship Program.
+Dr. Payne completed her fellowship at Rainbow in 2012 and earned a Master's Degree in Clinical Research during her fellowship.
+Her research interests involve the long-term neurodevelopmental outcomes of prematurity and neonatal morbidities.
+She is site co-PI for Neonatal Research Network follow-up.
+Dr. Payne is the Program Director of the Neonatal-Perinatal Medicine Fellowship Program.

 Thomas “Tommy” Raffay, MD

-Dr. Raffay completed fellowship at Rainbow in 2013.
-His research focuses on a translational newborn mouse model of airway hyper-reactivity, beta-adrenergic receptor function, and nitric-oxide biology.
+Dr. Raffay completed his fellowship at Rainbow in 2013.
+His research focuses on translational studies of airway hyper-reactivity, beta-adrenergic receptor function, and nitric-oxide biology.
+He directs the Didactics in Neonatology CME seminar series and Division of Neonatology Research conferences.

 Ana Ribeiro, MD

-Dr. Ribeiro completed fellowship at Rainbow in 2013.
+Dr. Ribeiro completed her fellowship at Rainbow in 2013.
 She practiced in her native Brazil before joining the Rainbow faculty in 2017.
-Her research interests include clinical education and quality improvement during resuscitation in the delivery room, as well as apnea of prematurity.
+Her research interests include medical education and quality improvement during resuscitation in the delivery room.

 Deanne Wilson-Costello, MD